|

 Douglas, complete with oriel windows beneath picturesque overhanging gables- in Chester, even the fire station had to be a half-timbered building!

-It was designed to house three horse-drawn fire engines and later, motorised ones such as the one shown in our picture.
+It was designed to house three horse-drawn fire engines and later, motorised ones such as the example shown in our picture.
 However, unable to accomodate larger modern appliances, the station

 closed